Qualitative as Method

 Qualitative Approach

-Because experience has a vertical depth, methods of data gathering such as surveys and questionnaires are often inadequate to capture its richness and fullness.***
+Because experience has vertical depth, methods of data gathering such as surveys and questionnaires are often inadequate to capture its richness and fullness.***

 Conducting Methods